Measuring the Availability and Response Times of Public Encrypted DNS Resolvers: Method

 \paragraph{Limitations.} Our work has several limitations.
 First, we do not measure how encrypted DNS affects application performance, such as web page load time.
 Ultimately, an assessment of the effects of encrypted DNS performance on application performance, including web page load time, across the full set of encrypted DNS resolvers, could provide a more comprehensive understanding of the effects of encrypted DNS on application performance.
-Another potential limitation of our work is that we perform measurements exclusively from Amazon EC2 instances, which are located in data centers.
-Future work could explore similar measurements from a wider variety of access networks, including cellular networks and broadband access networks.
-Furthermore, although we do not expect it to affect conclusions, it may be informative to perform measurements from a larger set domain names; our measurements perform DNS lookups to just two domain names.
-Finally, since DoH can re-use TCP connections and TLS sessions, future work should report connection setup times separately.
+Furthermore, although we do not expect it to affect conclusions, it may be informative to perform measurements from a larger set domain names; our measurements perform DNS lookups to just three domain names.